crowscript/Crowstart-W4-B4-Kit/README.md

 #### How install Dependencies
 All dependencies are will be installed with:
 `
 npm install
 `

 ## How to Use
 ---
 Open in your favorite code editor folder **Crowstart-W4-B4-Kit** and start editing files in `src` folder.
 If you want to change something in Webpack

 ### webpack.config.js
 Here is setup of Webpack.
 So please before change it, read the documentation of webpack [HERE](https://webpack.js.org/guides) If you want to learn Webpack, check Colt Steele Youtube Channel [Colt Steele](https://www.youtube.com/watch?v=3On5Z0gjf4U&list=PLblA84xge2_zwxh3XJqy6UVxS60YdusY8)

 ### index.html
-This is the default HTML skeleton.
+This is the default HTML Boilerplate.
 Keep in mind - javascript and CSS will be automatically added in your HTML after build, so don't add them in `src/index.html` and `src/about.html`

 ### .gitkeep
 This is the file to keep empty folder in Github commit.